 Consortia – a quick guide for corporate reservations seekers

 As explained in the ‘Why do you need to be on a GDS now?
 A guide to the GDS market for hoteliers’ GDS white paper elaborated by YieldPlanet, diversification of distribution channels is one of the key factors that make your property perform better.
-Therefore, hoteliers cannot avoid to consider GDSes as one of the tools to increment bookings.
-GDS are the way for hotels to connect and conduct business with travel agencies and travel management companies.
-GDS deliver some of the most valuable customers for hotels: business travelers, who tend to spend more on premise and pay a higher average daily rate (ADR) than their leisure counterparts.
+Therefore, hoteliers cannot avoid to consider the GDS as one of the tools to increment bookings.
+GDSes are the way for hotels to connect and conduct business with travel agencies and travel management companies.
+They deliver some of the most valuable customers for hotels: business travelers, who tend to spend more on premise and pay a higher average daily rate (ADR) than their leisure counterparts.

 Some of the main international consortia are: